P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

 Install the "pmount" tool that allow you to mount without root rights with `apt install pmount` and do `chmod a+x /usr/bin/pmount`, `chmod a+x /usr/bin/pumount`, `chmod +s /usr/bin/pmount` and `chmod +s /usr/bin/pumount`.

-Then, after `mkdir /home/usbarmory/usbDev`, you can create the two scripts:
+Then, after `mkdir /home/usbarmory/usbDev`, you can create the two scripts :

 `nano /home/usbarmory/usbDev/usbPlug.sh` :